 Registration deadline: 21 February 2020.

 Registration to the conference should be made online.
-Instructions to follow.
+Click here to begin

 The conference is organised by the Department of Political Science at the School of Social Sciences, Södertörn University and SNES, Uppsala University.
 The venue is Campus Flemingsberg, south of Stockholm.